programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 df['YearGroup'] = df['Year'].apply(lambda x: str(math.floor(int(x)/10)*10)+'s')
 ```

-This loads the EThOS sample into a new pandas data frame called `df` using a few options that may be new: we are not using the default encoding for text but the British Library’s default of `ISO-8859-1`, and we set `low_memory=False` so that the file is fully loaded before pandas attempts to infer the column type.
+This loads the EThOS sample into a new pandas data frame called `df`.
+Note that we are not using the default unicode encoding for text but the British Library’s MARC export format of `ISO-8859-1`, and we also set `low_memory=False` so that the file is fully loaded before pandas attempts to infer the column type.

 It’s also worth noting what `ast.literal_eval` does: it’s not possible to write a list directly into a CSV file, so pandas ‘interprets’ this into `"['policy', 'evaluation', 'macroeconometric', 'model', 'present', 'number', 'example', 'macroeconometric', ..., 'technique', 'new']"`.
-This is a list written *as a string* so we use the `ast` library to turn that back into a an actual list in the `tokens` column of the pandas data frame.
+This is a list written out *as a string*, so we use the `ast` library to turn that back into an actual list in the `tokens` column of the pandas data frame.

 Let’s begin!

 ## Data Cleaning & Transformation

 In common with many other types of quantitative analysis, the choices made during the data preparation phase are *crucial* to the downstream results.
 Entire tutorials could, and probably *should*, be written about how to make the ‘right’ choices—by which we mean the choices that best-support the kind of analysis you wish to undertake—but since that is not the focus of *this* tutorial we will not dwell on the process here.
-However, to support reproducibility and experimentation we have provided a full set of Jupyter notebooks so that you can adjust the settings and see how the outputs might—or might not—change as a result.

-In other words, we have provided an entire pipeline for processing the EThOS corpus but will be focussing the tutorial on just the final stages in this pipeline: deriving the embeddings and exploring/clustering the results.
-But should you have the resources and motivation to explore further, then our [GitHub repository](XXX) seeks to support you in doing so!
-Briefly, we employed the following cleaning and transformation steps: 1) removal of ‘markup’, accents, possessives, punctuation, and quote-marks; 2) Named Entity Recognition (including of acronyms) and lemmatisation; 3) automated detection of bigrams and trigrams; 4) removal of very high- and very low-frequency terms.
+Briefly, we employed the following cleaning and transformation steps: 1) removal of HTML and other ‘markup’, accents, possessives, punctuation, and quote-marks; 2) Named Entity Recognition using `spacy`'s [`en_core_web_lg` library](https://spacy.io/usage/linguistic-features#named-entities) and detection of acronyms using custom code applied before the text was case-folded into lower case output; 3) lemmatisation using `nltk`'s [`wordnet` lemmatiser](https://www.nltk.org/api/nltk.stem.wordnet.html); 4) automated detection of bigrams and trigrams using `gensim`'s [`phrases` library](https://radimrehurek.com/gensim/models/phrases.html); and 5) removal of very high- and very low-frequency terms.
 The input and output to this process are shown with randomly-selected examples in Table 3.

 **Table 3.
 Selected Source and Cleaned Text Examples**